All concerts start promptly at 7pm. Late admission is not possible. We therefore ask you to please arrive by 6:30pm and

 About the concerts

-August 14: Transformation: SOLD OUT!
-The Ad Hoc Ensemble is joined by Yolngu songman, Jason Guwanbal Gurruwiwi, premiering new works by Netanela Mizrahi and Guwanbal.
+August 14: Transformation: The Ad Hoc Ensemble is joined by Yolngu songman, Jason Guwanbal Gurruwiwi, premiering new works by Netanela Mizrahi and Guwanbal.
 This eclectic collaboration will include deconstructions of musical elements drawing on the artists’ musical roots in baroque, renaissance and classical styles, traditional and contemporary Yolngu music.

 August 16: Sub-Liminal – Mapping the Sacred across Time and Space: Features the phenomenal voice of Deborah Kayser with celebrated composer and double bassist, Nick Tsiavos, virtuoso percussionist Peter Neville and Artistic Director of T#5, shakuhachi performer, Anne Norman – a musical reunion for new musical explorations.
 These four musicians have performed together in festivals in Europe and Australia in the ensemble Jouissance and recorded many CDs on various labels including ABC Classics.
 This concert will incorporate new compositions and explorations involving a vocal line by Jason Guwanbal Gurruwiwi.
 References to medieval chant within postmodern settings of Latin, ancient Greek and Yolngu Matha in the tunnel’s cathedralesque resonance.

-August 17: Digging Deep : SOLD OUT!
-Throughout the week, the musicians will continue to work late into the night within the Tunnel, learning how to best make use of its unique acoustics in collaboration with musicians they have met during the week.
+August 17: Digging Deep : Throughout the week, the musicians will continue to work late into the night within the Tunnel, learning how to best make use of its unique acoustics in collaboration with musicians they have met during the week.
 The results will be featured in this Finale.

 Nick Tsiavos (double bass)